Hierarchical Correlation Clustering and Tree Preserving Embedding: Correlation Clustering and Minimax Dissimilarities

-\begin{theorem} The optimal clusters of the correlation clustering on graph $\mathcal G(\mathbf O, \mathbf S^{MM})$ are equal to the connected components of graph $\mathcal G(\mathbf O, \mathbf S')$. \end{theorem} As mentioned, correlation clustering on arbitrary similarity matrix $\mathbf S$ is NP-hard \cite{BansalBC04,DemaineEFI06} and even is APX-hard \cite{DemaineEFI06}.
+As mentioned, correlation clustering on an arbitrary similarity matrix $\mathbf S$ is NP-hard \cite{BansalBC04,DemaineEFI06}.
 Therefore, using minimax (dis)similarities with correlation clustering not only helps for extracting elongated complex patterns, but also yields a significant reduction in the computational complexity, i.e., from NP-hardness to a polynomial runtime.

-Among the approximate algorithms for correlation clustering on complete and discrete graphs, the method in \cite{AilonCN08} provides a 3-approximation solution.
-Starting from a random unclustered object in the graph, this method greedily finds its positive neighbors (those with $+1$ similarity) to construct a new cluster together.
-Then, it repeats the this procedure for the unclustered objects.
-We can show that in the optimal solution of correlation clustering on graph $\mathcal G(\mathbf O, \mathbf S^{MM})$ exactly only the positive neighbors of every object will be in the same cluster as the object is, i.e., interestingly the 3-factor approximation algorithm in \cite{AilonCN08} becomes exact when applied to $\mathcal G(\mathbf O, \mathbf S^{MM})$ (Proposition \ref{thm:CC_approx_MM}). \begin{proposition} Assume the edge weights of graph $\mathcal G(\mathbf O, \mathbf S)$ are either $+1$ or $-1$.
-Then, the approximate algorithm in \cite{AilonCN08} is exact when applied to the minimax similarities, i.e., to graph $\mathcal G(\mathbf O, \mathbf S^{MM})$. \end{proposition}
+Among the approximate algorithms proposed for correlation clustering on complete graphs with discrete weights, the method in \cite{AilonCN08} provides a 3-factor approximation. with a randomly selected unclustered object in the graph, this method greedily finds the object's positive neighbors (those with similarity $+1$) to form a new cluster.
+Then, it repeats this procedure for the remaining objects.
+One can conclude that in the optimal solution of correlation clustering on graph $\mathcal G(\mathbf O, \mathbf S^{MM})$, only the positive neighbors of an object will be in the same cluster as the object is, i.e., interestingly the 3-factor approximation algorithm in \cite{AilonCN08} becomes exact when applied to $\mathcal G(\mathbf O, \mathbf S^{MM})$ (Theorem \ref{thm:CC_approx_MM}).